kubikulek231/digital-electronics/04-segment/README.md

   end process led_turn;
   ```
-3. Screenshot with simulated time waveforms for LED(7:4).
+3. Screenshot with simulated time waveforms for **LED(7:0)**.
 Always display all inputs and outputs (display the inputs at the top of the image, the outputs below them) at the appropriate time scale!

    ![figure](images/figure.png)

+> *Disclaimer: the led_o signal covers all the working LED indicators and so does the 'hex_led' entity i.e. LEDs(7:0)*
+>

 ## Homework
 Complete the decoder truth table for **common anode** 7-segment display.